 If you reject an applicant because of something questionable you discovered during a background check, you should also be prepared to notify the candidate.
 If possible, provide the address, name or other contact details of the organizations that sold you the report.
 Ensure the candidate fully understands that you were the one who made the decision to reject their application and not the investigating company.

 When it comes to references, dental office owners should stick to questions or matters specific to the job.
 The most critical issue here is if the applicant is eligible to be employed.
 Other questions can include the length of employment, salary and allowances, although the intangibles are fair game too.

 When you hire dental staff with Cloud Dentistry, you can rest assured that you’re working with the best.
 Background checks are available for everyone registered with the site and each dental professional’s profile lists past reviews from previous clients.

 Don’t hire in haste

-So your longtime dental assistant has given you a two weeks’ notice as you get prepared for the busy season.
-Who is going to hand you the instruments during operations, schedule patients’ appointments, process X-rays and complete lab tasks?
+Let’s say your longtime dental assistant has given you their two weeks’ notice just as you’re getting prepared for the busy season.
+Now who’s going to hand you the instruments during operations, schedule patients’ appointments, process X-rays and complete lab tasks?

 Position your practice for dental aide hiring success

-Offering competitive salaries, creating workplace policies which promote respect, openness, and trust.
+- Offering competitive salaries, creating workplace policies which promote respect, openness and trust.

-Providing flexible work hours.
+- Providing flexible working hours.